 Section 10.5 Arbitration

-Applicable
+X Applicable

 Option A: Any dispute, controversy or claim arising out of, connected with, or relating in any way to this Agreement, its formation, negotiation, performance, non-performance, interpretation, termination or the relationship between the Parties established by the Agreement shall be resolved by binding arbitration governed by the U.S. Federal Arbitration Act ("FAA") and conducted in accordance with the American Arbitration Association ("AAA") Commercial Arbitration Rules.
 Nothing herein shall, however, prohibit a Party from seeking temporary or preliminary injunctive relief in a court of competent jurisdiction.
 In any arbitration, the number of arbitrators shall be three, each Party having the right to appoint one arbitrator, who shall together appoint a third neutral arbitrator within thirty (30) days after the appointment of the last party-designated arbitrator.
 The Parties expressly waive any right of appeal to any court.
 All arbitration proceedings shall take place in New York, New York and shall be conducted in the English language.
 Only damages allowed pursuant to this Agreement may be awarded and the arbitrators shall have no authority to award treble, exemplary, consequential, indirect or punitive damages of any kind under any circumstances regardless of whether such damages may be available at law for the relevant Transaction or under the FAA or AAA.
 Judgment upon any award granted in a proceeding brought pursuant hereto may be entered in any court of competent jurisdiction.

-Option B: Any dispute, controversy or claim arising out of, connected with, or relating in any way to this Agreement, its formation, negotiation, performance, non-performance, interpretation, termination or the relationship between the Parties established by the Agreement shall be resolved by binding arbitration conducted in accordance with the Rules of Arbitration of the International Chamber of Commerce.
+X Option B: Any dispute, controversy or claim arising out of, connected with, or relating in any way to this Agreement, its formation, negotiation, performance, non-performance, interpretation, termination or the relationship between the Parties established by the Agreement shall be resolved by binding arbitration conducted in accordance with the Rules of Arbitration of the International Chamber of Commerce.
 Nothing herein shall, however, prohibit a Party from seeking temporary or preliminary injunctive relief in a court of competent jurisdiction.
 In any arbitration, the number of arbitrators shall be three, each Party having the right to appoint one arbitrator, who shall together appoint a third neutral arbitrator within thirty (30) days after the appointment of the last party-designated arbitrator.
 The Parties expressly waive any right of appeal to any court.
 All arbitration proceedings shall take place in the location set forth below and shall be conducted in the English language.
 Only damages allowed pursuant to this Agreement may be awarded and the arbitrators shall have no authority to award treble, exemplary, consequential, indirect or punitive damages of any kind under any circumstances regardless of whether such damages may be available at law for the relevant Transaction.
 Judgment upon any award granted in a proceeding brought pursuant hereto may be entered in any court of competent jurisdiction.

 Seat of arbitration: